 And if you think Disney’s price move is something… take a look at what happened to QCOM.
 The company announced a favorable settlement with Apple on Tuesday at 3 pm, and the stock price soared by more than $24 in less than two days.
 QCOM surged from $58 on Tuesday to $82 Wednesday.

-After the Tech Boom Crash in 2000, QCOM fell all the way back down to $10 in 2002.
-My forecast for QCOM after the next market meltdown is to fall to at least $25, its long term resistance level.
+After the Tech Boom Crash in 2000, QCOM fell back down to $10 in 2002.
+My forecast for QCOM after the next market meltdown is to fall to at least $25, its long-term resistance level.

 Gosh, when was the last time gold went up 5% in a day… LOL.
 If we base the gold price on $1,200, a 5% move would be $60.
 I can’t remember the last time gold went up 5%, much less 14% like Disney or 40% like QCOM.
 These stocks are now behaving like cryptos, and that is not a good sign.